 5 Great Agate Beaches in Oregon

 Now that you know the how-tos of agate hunting, it’s time to talk about where to go.
 All five of these agate beaches in Oregon come from Rockhounding Oregon by Lars W. Johnson.
+Most of these beaches are closed enough to Portland to make for a day trip.

 North Oregon Coast